Mimetypes Management

 Once you have made changes to

-use the occ command to propagate the changes throughout your ownCloud installation.
-Here is an example for Ubuntu Linux:
+use the occ command to propagate the changes throughout your ownCloud installation:

 Example - Changing the JSON File Icon